Louis Billouart

-Louis Billouart, Chevalier de Kerlérec (1704–1770) was a career French naval officer with 25 years experience who was appointed as the governor of the French colony of Louisiana, serving from 1753 to 1763.
-The former governor, Pierre François de Rigaud, Marquis de Vaudreuil-Cavagnal, was promoted to the post of Governor of New France.
+Louis Billouart, Chevalier de Querría (1704–1770) was a French naval officer who was governor of the French colony of Louisiana from 1753 to 1763.
 Kerlérec was a minor aristocrat from Quimper, Finistère.
 In the late 1750s, during the Seven Years' War, he got into conflict with other officials and had three men recalled to France.
 They ultimately secured the support of the government, which recalled Kerlérec in 1763 and exiled him from Paris for a year.
 He was exonerated and remained in Paris for his last years.

 Colonial career

 Kerlérec had to struggle in greater than usual isolation during his administration, as the French government was immersed in conducting the Seven Years' War (1756 to 1763) in Europe.
 This added to the difficulties of communication by ship, where travel took weeks.
 In addition, the government was conducting the war in North America, where it was known as the French and Indian War, and struggling to maintain its alliances with certain Indian tribes against the British.
 Kerlérec took precautions to defend the small French colony from a possible British attack by erecting a palisade around New Orleans, rebuilding the battery at English Turn on the Mississippi River, and anchoring an old ship at the mouth of the river at the Gulf Coast.
 It could be sunk to prevent entry by English ships.
 However, Kerlérec's request for more troops went unanswered.

 Kerlérec tightened his discipline over the troops already stationed in the colony.
 During his governorship, relations between the Jesuit and the Capuchin orders in the colony were strained, and the local Indian tribes threatened to switch allegiances to the British if they were not provided with more supplies and trade goods.
 Kerlérec tried to hire Swiss mercenaries for defense, but the Commissary-Commissioner, Vincent de Rochemore, refused to pay for them.
 This was one of several public disagreements which they had.